lucky20511/Algorithms/list-of-questions/question-list.md

 121. Equal Tree Partition -- divide the problem into subproblems and solve them.

 122. **word ladder II **-- Need to be very careful about when the searching will terminate. \(run out of words or reach the end\).
-                           How to allow visiting next-layer node multiple time but avoid visiting previous layer multiple in the same time?
+                       Q1: How to allow visiting next-layer node multiple time but avoid visiting previous layer multiple in the same time?
+                       Q2: How to link the node
+                       Q3: How to trace back by DFS.
+Be careful on the recursion condition and the timing of add and remove the node.

 123. Second Minimum Node In a Binary Tree -- Need to generalize the behavior first